dongkwani/DeepEdgeFilter/README.md

 The **mode** argument refers to the the filter type. you can choose between none, average, median, gaussian, and average_LOW.
 Average here means mean filter.

 The **pos** argument referes to the filter position.
 The filter will be attached right after the layer corresponding to the number you select.
-You can choose between 0~3 for the WRN backbone, and between 0~11 for the ViT backbone.
+You can choose between 0 to 3 for the WRN backbone, and between 0 to 11 for the ViT backbone.

 The **config** argument links to a YAML file containing various parameters required for the experiment.
 It primarily handles the filter kernel size and learning rate.
 The number in the config file indicates the filter kernel size.